 maybe i don’t need to rebuild my life every six months…

-I have been thinking often about my childhood best friend and my lack of ability since then to feel so connected to someone in a way that is not just fueled by romance but by a betterment of self through such a tender and raw friendship.
-I have been searching for something so grounded since, and something I have not tried yet is to give who I am somewhere a bit more time.
-Because not only is there a restart that happens when you move somewhere, there is also a sense of new personality, especially when you don’t know anyone or anything, and people are such an influence on who you are and what you do somewhere.
-And while each time I move, I get a chance to discover new things about myself, it also sort of brings a cloud of confusion over who I am, where, and what parts of myself were really me, vs just a reflection and adaptation to a temporary environment.
+Already in my time in Philly, I have controlled a lot of vices within myself and experienced in real time how much more rewarding a slow-burn type of happiness is, one that truly grows from hard work and loyalty to my actual self.
+So, I also want to give myself a bit more time to grow in this actually rewarding environment that I have built.
+Not only is there a restart that happens when you move somewhere, but there is also a sense of new personality, especially when you don’t know anyone or anything, and people are such an influence on who you are and what you do somewhere.
+And while each time I move, I get a chance to discover new things about myself, it also sort of brings a cloud of confusion over who I am, and what parts of myself were really me, versus a reflection and adaptation to a temporary environment.

 That's all I got, I think?
 Hmmm..